tmgthb/Autonomous-Agents/README.md

 [PaSa: An LLM Agent for Comprehensive Academic Paper Search](https://arxiv.org/abs/2501.10120v1)

-- PaSa: is an advanced paper search agent powered by large language models.
+- PaSa: is an advanced paper search agent powered by LLMs.
 Available [https://pasa-agent.ai/](https://pasa-agent.ai/)
 - It autonomously makes decisions, including invoking search tools, reading papers, and selecting references; it is optimized using reinforcement learning with synthetic dataset; it outperforms existing baselines on real-world academic queries.
 - This framework significantly improves the efficiency and accuracy of academic search.